London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Museum of the Home

 I took the bus to the Museum of the Home (#5) in Shoreditch which turned out to be a disappointment probably because I missed most of it by going in what was actually the back door.
-I saw only a few rooms—from the Victorian era, WW1, the 1930s, the 1950s, and the 1990s.
-It wasn’t worth the long journey.
-But whatever.
-Live and learn.
+I saw only a few rooms from the Victorian era, WW1, the 1930s, the 1950s, and the 1990s.

-Traveling by Uber in London
+Traveling by Über in London

-To get back to my hotel, I ordered my first London Uber.
-Unfortunately, I was in the wrong place so the driver eventually drove past and cancelled on me.
-Uber sent a new driver who took the time to find me.
-Omar from Somali turned out to be a big talker—nonstop for the half hour trip.
+Omar from Somalia turned out to be a big talker, nonstop for the half hour trip.
 He told me that he’s a traditional Muslim, determined that his four children aged 8 to 16 stay on the straight and narrow.
 He also told me about his business interests in Somalia, his huge extended family, and the recent death of his father.

 Back at the Wilde, I had a wee nap and was recharged!
 Out again at 4 pm, I walked five minutes to the National Gallery.